jdelberm/astro-blog-tutorial/src/pages/posts/post-4.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: My Fourth Blog Post
 author: Astro Learner
-destripction: "This post will show up on its own!"
+description: "This post will show up on its own!"
 image:
     url: "https://docs.astro.build/default-og-image.png"
     alt: "The word astro against an illustration of planets and stars."